 - 4 percent are multiracial

-Of the students admitted into the program since 2000, over one-third are U.S. racial or ethnic minorities or international students and approximately two-thirds are female.
-Also since 2000, ages of students at admission vary with:
+Of the students admitted into the program since 2014, about half of students are U.S. racial or ethnic minorities and approximately 70% are female.
+Also since 2014, prior degrees of students at admission vary with:

 Students are also diverse in a number of other ways—there are openly lesbian and gay students, students with disabilities, etc. There is also diversity among the faculty in regard to gender, age, sexual orientation, race or ethnicity, and other considerations.